Ford Foundation Fellowships

 Fellowships are awarded to students who demonstrate excellence, commitment to diversity, and the desire to teach at the college or university level.

 Eligibility: Candidates must be a U.S. citizen, U.S. national, U.S. permanent resident, or individual granted official DACA, political asylum, or refugee status.
 Candidates must be committed to a career in teaching at the college or university level.
 They must be enrolled or plan to enroll in an eligible research-based program leading to a Ph.D or Sc.D at a US institution and must not have previously earned a doctoral degree.
 May apply as undergraduates in their senior year simultaneous with applications to graduate programs.

 Deadline: December 14, 2017.
 Individuals are strongly encouraged to seek advising from the Academic Awards & Fellowships office early in the process.

-Campus Contact: Maureen Reed, Academic Awards & Fellowships
+Campus Contact: Karen Gross, Academic Awards & Fellowships